MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: MTVQA Benchmark

-\textbf{First Round Questioning and Answering.}\quad For the first round of annotation tasks, we assigned 3 annotators for each language to manually generate original QA results.
-Given a text-centric image from our collection, annotators are first required to read the texts in the image and analyze other contents in the image in a comprehensive and detailed manner.
-They must then raise 4 meaningful and distinct questions based on the content in the image and give the answers.
-All annotators adhere to the following criteria: (1) the first three questions should satisfy that answering these questions requires direct reading of the textual information in the image, (2) the fourth question requires reasoning about the text in the image to answer (3) the questions and answers must be reasonably correct and consistent with the content of the image, and (4) the answer should be as concise as possible and free of nonsense~(\textit{e.g.}, when the question is ``When is the volunteer recruitment period'', the answer should be ``9:00-16:00'' rather than ``The volunteer recruitment period is 9:00-16:00'').
-It's worth mentioning that our requirement for concise answers is to make the evaluation process more friendly and more reliable, cause we try to keep the evaluation metrics unaffected by extraneous content in the answer sentence.
+\textbf{First Round Questioning and Answering.}\quad In the first round, we allocate three annotators per language to generate initial QA results.
+The annotators are tasked with thoroughly examining the textual and visual elements within a text-rich image in our collection.
+They are to examine the textual and visual elements within the image to formulate five meaningful and distinct questions and provide corresponding answers.
+All annotators should adhere to the following criteria: (1) the first three questions should satisfy that answering these questions requires direct reading of the textual information in the image, (2) the fourth and fifth questions require reasoning about the text in the image to answer, (3) the questions and answers must be reasonably correct and consistent with the content of the image, and (4) the answer should be as concise as possible and free of nonsense~(\textit{e.g.}, when the question is ``When is the volunteer recruitment period'', the answer should be ``9:00-16:00'' rather than ``The volunteer recruitment period is 9:00-16:00'').
+This requirement for brevity aims to make the evaluation process user-friendly and reliable, avoiding the influence of extraneous content on the evaluation metrics.

-\textbf{Second round Evaluation and Correction.}\quad To reduce the effect of human subjective cognitive bias on our MTVQA benchmark and get high-quality question-answer pairs, we assigned 2 annotators for each language for the annotation evaluation and correction process.
-Based on the provided images and the first-round annotation results, the annotators must follow these rules of judgment and steps for the annotation: (1) Whether the question is related to the text in the image.
-If not, discard the current question-answer pair, (2) Whether the answer is correct.
-If not, modify the answer, and (3) Whether the answer repeats the content from the question.
-If so, remove the repeated content to ensure a concise answer.
+\textbf{Second Round Evaluation and Correction.}\quad To reduce the effect of human subjective cognitive bias on our MTVQA benchmark and get high-quality question-answer pairs, we assign two annotators for each language to carry out the annotation evaluation and correction process independently.
+These annotators follow a specific evaluation and correction protocol to ensure consistency and accuracy based on the first round results: (1)~Assess the question's relevance to the text in the image.
+Irrelevant QA pairs are discarded; (2)~Verify the correctness of the answer and make necessary modifications; (3)~Check for redundancy in the answer.
+If the answer repeats the question's information, the repeated content is removed for conciseness.
+(4) Ethical Assessment.
+Review the image content or the question-answer pair for any unethical content, including but not limited to politics, personal privacy issues, etc. Such content is removed to uphold ethical standards in the dataset.